Optical Spin Initialisation and Readout with a Cavity-Coupled Quantum Dot in an In-Plane Magnetic Field: Spin initialisation

 where $\Theta_\lambda=\int_{-\infty}^\infty dt\Omega_\lambda(t)$ is the pulse area defined such that a pulse with $\Theta_\lambda=\pi$ would invert the population of a two-level system, and $w_\lambda$ is the Gaussian width of the pulse related to the intensity Full-Width Half-Maximum ($\Delta\tau_\lambda$) by:

 Following the procedure for the finite square pulse, we plot the trace distance, minimised with respect to the pulse area in the range $0.01\pi\leq\Theta_X\leq5\pi$, as a function of $\Delta\tau_X$.
-Figures~\ref{fig:Init_FinitePulse}c and~\ref{fig:Init_FinitePulse}d show the results for the single- and bi-modal set-ups respectively.
+Figures~\ref{fig:Init_FinitePulse}d-f show the results for Gaussian pulsed excitation.

 Just as with the square optical pulse, we find the trace distance decreases with increasing pulse duration.
-From Figs.~\ref{fig:Init_FinitePulse}c and~\ref{fig:Init_FinitePulse}d it is clear that spin initialisation with Gaussian pulses occurs on much shorter timescales than when using square pulses, with the trace distance being optimised in tens of picoseconds rather than a few nanoseconds.
+Spin initialisation with Gaussian pulses occurs on much shorter timescales than when using square pulses, with the trace distance being optimised in tens of picoseconds rather than a few nanoseconds.
 Additionally, the trace distances achieved with a Gaussian pulse are smaller than those achieved with the shortest square pulses studied ($<1$ ns) which are unlikely to be experimentally accessible.
 However, the smallest achieved trace distances driving with a Gaussian pulse are orders of magnitude larger than those found when driving with a longer square pulse ($>1$ ns).
-Below $\Delta\tau_X\lessapprox 15$ ps this is a consequence of the bandwidth of the driving pulse resulting in a significant spectral overlap between the driving field and the off-resonant $\ket{2}\rightarrow\ket{3}$ vertical transition, which in turn increases the driving of the system away from the desired state.
+Below $\Delta\tau_X\lessapprox 15$ ps this is a consequence of the bandwidth of the driving pulse resulting in a significant spectral overlap between the driving field and the off-resonant $\ket{2}\rightarrow\ket{3}$ transition, which in turn increases the driving of the system away from the desired state.
 However, beyond $\Delta\tau_X \approx 15$ ps this overlap is minimised, and thus the trace distance is governed by re-excitation of population that initially decayed into the unwanted ground state ($\ket{1}$).
 This in turn is limited by the ratio of the decay rate of the trion states into the $\ket{1}$ state and the pulse duration.
 Furthermore, attaining these trace distances when driving with a Gaussian pulse requires the largest Purcell enhancement for all but the narrowest cavity linewidths due to the pulse duration being much shorter than the trion lifetimes, which can prove challenging to realise experimentally.

 We again find coupling the QD to a bi-modal cavity significantly increases the calculated trace distances after the initialisation procedure.
 In fact, for some of the cavity parameters studied for the bi-modal case, the produced trace distances are comparable to initialisation with a Gaussian pulse in the absence of any cavity effects.
 However, Appendix~\ref{AppendixB} shows that when driving with a Gaussian pulse, spin initialisation with a bi-modal cavity configuration is the most robust against pure dephasing.